Net-Zero Hero: Lisa Apfelberg

 As a vegetarian family, we have a lot of vegetable waste!
 Our garbage is usually pretty empty, and it’s great knowing that vegetable and fruit cores and peels are not waiting for years to decompose at a landfill, but instead are getting processed through the composting process.
 Working with Goodwill Central Texas has also been a great experience for me because of their commitment to recycling and diversion from landfills.
 Goodwill’s commitment to our planet was what caused me to begin volunteering there and eventually led to my becoming the Director of Development.

-Start small – the best way to achieve goals is by doing one small thing at a time.
+Start small — the best way to achieve goals is by doing one small thing at a time.
 Try turning up your air a bit in summer.
 Try shopping for clothes at Goodwill stores or some of Austin’s other amazing vintage or consignment stores.
-Try meatless Mondays – it’s only one day.
+Try Meatless Mondays — it’s only one day.
 Be smart about turning off water when you are washing dishes or turning off lights when you aren’t in a room.
 Switch to LED bulbs.
 Even though they are a little more expensive, they last much longer.

 And since I have a bit of a platform here, I encourage people to stop sitting in their idling cars with the AC on for long periods of time.
 On comfortable days, turn off the ignition and roll the windows down.
 Or, if it’s boiling out, go inside instead of staying in your car, wherever you may be waiting.
 Car idling is incredibly damaging to our planet.
 Small changes like this could make a huge difference.

-To learn more about Austin's Net-Zero Goal, view the Community Climate Plan.
+To learn more about Austin's net-zero goal and the actions you can take to support a greener community, view the Austin Climate Equity Plan.

-Share your Net-Zero contributions with us on Twitter or Facebook and use #NetZeroHero.
-If you know a Net-Zero Hero who should be recognized for their efforts, send your nomination to sustainability@austintexas.gov.
+Share your Net-Zero contributions with us on X (formerly Twitter) or Facebook, and use #NetZeroHero.
+If you know a Net-Zero Hero (or heroes!) who should be recognized for their efforts, send your nomination to climate@austintexas.gov.